Legal Employment of Employees in Poland — Regardless of Whether You Have a Legal Entity or Not: Employer of Record (EOR) Services for Startups

 Official employment

 Short-term or long-term contracts of up to 3 years: Umowa o dzieło, Umowa zlecenie, B2B for employees.
+We provide official employment solutions, enabling startups and unincorporated businesses in Poland to hire legally without registering a company.

 Tax and social security optimization.

 Only 6–9.6% taxes under Umowa o dzieło and 40% of all contributions under Umowa zlecenie.
+Optimized tax and social security solutions tailored for EOR for startups.

 Simple and fast invoicing

 through a personal manager or independently via our platform.
+Streamlined invoicing for startups, managed by a dedicated expert or our user-friendly platform.

 Single invoice